moostjs/moostjs/docs/moost/pipelines.md

 # Pipelines

-Moost pipelines provide a powerful mechanism for applying resolvers and transformers to method arguments when the framework needs to invoke a method, such as an event handler or a class constructor.
+Moost pipelines are a strong tool for using resolvers and transformers on method arguments, such as for an event handler or a class constructor.

 ## Resolve Pipeline

-One example of a Moost pipeline is the "Resolve Pipeline", which is automatically applied to all Moost applications by default.
-The Resolve Pipeline is responsible for calling the resolve functions associated with each method argument.
+The Resolve Pipeline, which comes by default with all Moost applications, is a prime example.
+Its main role is to trigger the resolve functions tied to each method argument.

-To utilize the Resolve Pipeline, you can use the `@Resolve` decorator.
-This decorator simply pushes the resolve callback to the parameter metadata.
-Subsequently, the pipeline extracts the resolve callback and triggers it to resolve the argument value.
+To use the Resolve Pipeline, apply the `@Resolve` decorator.
+This decorator adds the resolve callback to the parameter metadata.
+The pipeline then retrieves the callback and activates it to resolve the argument value.

-The Resolve Pipeline enables seamless dependency resolution by automatically resolving the necessary values for method arguments based on their corresponding resolve functions.
+This process allows the Resolve Pipeline to smoothly handle dependency resolution, automatically identifying required values for method arguments via their linked resolve functions.

 ## Validation Pipeline

-Another common use case for pipelines is the validation pipeline.
-The documentation for this pipeline will be provided later, covering its specific functionality and usage.
+Pipelines can also handle validation.
+Details about the validation pipeline, its unique features and how to use it, will be given later.